-In July 2020, the stamp duty threshold which is the amount after which stamp duty will need to be paid was increased from £125,000 to £500,000.
+In July 2020, the stamp duty threshold, which is the amount after which stamp duty will need to be paid, was increased from £125,000 to £500,000.
 This has been extended to the end of June 2021.
 A £250,000 threshold will continue until the end of September.
 After which it will revert to £125,000.

 The extension of the stamp duty holiday will be a valuable boost to the housing market.
-It will mean a greater amount of transactions as people look to capitalise on this window of opportunity.
+It will mean a greater amount of transactions, as people look to capitalise on this window of opportunity.

 2. New mortgage guarantee

-A new Mortgage Guarantee for 95% of mortgages is being introduced.
+A new mortgage guarantee for 95% of mortgages is being introduced.
 This will replace the help to buy scheme for first-time buyers.

-On a less positive note for the prime central London housing market, the chancellor will be introducing an additional surcharge of 2% on property purchases in England and Northern Ireland made by non-Uk residents, coming into effect in April 2021.
-This is aimed at controlling the flow of foreign capital so that housing prices remain stable and properties are used by domestic buyers.
+On a less positive note, for the prime central London housing market, the chancellor will be introducing an additional surcharge of 2% on property purchases, in England and Northern Ireland, for non-Uk residents.
+This comes into effect in April 2021.
+It is aimed at controlling the flow of foreign capital, so that housing prices remain stable and properties are used by domestic buyers.

-Mark Hayward, chief executive of NAEA Propertymark, said: “Overseas buyers tend to purchase properties in prime central London which are completely unaffordable to most homebuyers anyway.
+Mark Hayward, chief executive of NAEA Propertymark, said: “Overseas buyers tend to purchase properties in prime central London, which are completely unaffordable to most homebuyers anyway.
 Therefore, this move will not help those that need it most.
-Ultimately, by energising surcharges, it is likely that purchasers will factor this additional cost into any offers they make on a property so prices may be pushed down in areas where overseas buyers are purchasing.”
+Ultimately, by energising surcharges, it is likely that purchasers will factor this additional cost into any offers they make on a property, so prices may be pushed down in areas where overseas buyers are purchasing.”

 At The Collaborative London, our view is that the overall impact of the budget on the prime central London housing market will be positive.
-Fortunately, thegovernment budget has been accommodating to investors and this will encourage the further inflow of capital into the central London housing market.
+Fortunately, the government budget has been accommodating to investors, and this will encourage the further inflow of capital into the central London housing market.